wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 end users.
 Since NVM provides a more convenient byte addressable interface directed connected to the memory which has close-DRAM access latency, a traditional file system based interface is infeasible for the software overhead and inflexibility of block-based interface.

+We next describe the assumptions of LSNVMM.
+LSNVMM adopts a transactional interface similar to many HTM and STM designs.
+Programmers use two compiler provided primitives, xbegin and xend, to start and commit a transaction.
+Conflict detection is out of the scope of the paper, but it is still suggested that lightweight STMs such as TinySTM can be used to support transactions.